-1.5 Competency-based assessments
+Competency-based assessments

-The idea of using different selection tools, other than the traditional interview, to select doctors is relatively new.
-It is, however, a commonly used selection method for recruiting in the business world, and we discuss these tasks at length in Chapter 7.
+The idea of using different selection tools, other than the traditional interview, to select doctors has gained widespread acceptance, and we discuss these tasks at length in Chapter 7.

-Competency-based assessments have a well-established role in the selection of GP trainees and have now been implemented in most ST interviews.
+Competency-based assessments have been implemented in the selection for all GP trainees and most ST interviews.
+They are frequently standardised at a national level.